Sweeten Up Your Valentine’s Day

 If your go-to dessert is laden with saturated and trans fats, sodium and sugar, then you’re wise to indulge in limited quantities.
 But desserts can actually be part of an overall healthy diet (and tasty and fun!) if you…

-Go back to the drawing board and give the following foods a starring role on your dessert menu:
+Choose heart-healthy ingredients.
+Go back to the casting board and give the following foods a starring role on your dessert menu:

-The Mayo Clinic suggests giving your recipes a health boost with these substitutions3:
+Make healthy swaps.
+The Mayo Clinic suggests giving your recipes a health boost with these substitutions2:

-And a word to the wise: Always watch your serving size.
-Even the healthiest foods contain calories, sugar and fat that can quickly turn into “too many” to derail health goals.
+And a word to the wise: Always watch your serving sizes.
+Even the healthiest foods contain calories, sugar, and fat that can quickly turn into “too many” to derail health goals.